 Interrupt operations fall into two classes: software or hardware initiated.
-The software initiated interrupts and software aspects of hardware interrupts are specified in the Instruction Set Description.
+The software initiated interrupts and software aspects of hardware interrupts are specified in the "Instruction Set Summary" on page 31.
 Hardware interrupts can be classified as non-maskable or maskable.